Skip to main content

 Types of Input Fields

-• BBjInputD - an input for dates
+• BBjInputD -- date input

 Masks